Review date: October 30, 2024

 2.5 years have passed since Nokian launched its 5-year transformation plan.
 So far the company hit all milestones

-In March 2022 Nokian decided to close its biggest plant located in Russia, as the full-scale Russo-Ukraine war started.
+In March 2022 Nokian decided to close its biggest plant located in Russia, as the full-scale Russia-Ukraine war started.
 This facility had three advantages: cheap energy, cheap labor, and proximity to the head office in Finland.

 As a result, quarterly sales were down 37.5% after the company sold off the remaining tires in mid-2022 and Nokian’s share price plunged 80% from the pre-war level.